Ohme Home Pro review

 Still a great option

-I should say that the Ohme Home Pro's LCD screen could simplify the experience for a lot of people, particularly if you have a friend or family member who can help you set up your preferred charging schedule from the get-go.
+The Home Pro’s LCD screen may simplify things for many, particularly if you have a friend or family member who can help you set up your schedule initially.

 Summary

-That means the Home Pro should certainly be on your shortlist of chargers to buy alongside the Easee One and Simpson and Partners Home 7.
+That means the Home Pro should certainly be on your shortlist alongside the Easee One and Hypervolt Home 3 Pro, especially if you want a charger that supports both Intelligent Octopus Go and, through rivals, OVO Charge Anytime.

 Is the Ohme Home Pro for you?